Information for teachers

 The suggestions below represents the opinions of the website author (Prof. Julia Simner), given previous real-life cases, and the latest scientific research.
 But ultimately, the best decision for any child will be based on the views of parents, working with you towards the child's best interests.
 It may be that the best action in some cases is no action at all but simply offering an understanding ear.
 The majority of parents who contact us are simply trying to convince teachers that synaesthesia exists and that it may be having some kind of effect on their child.
 We have provided a brief downloadable information sheet on childhood synaesthesia, which can help parents explain to teachers how synaesthesia is affecting their child.

-Synaesthesia can sometimes have benefits like improving memory and processing speed (ref 6), but some children with synaesthesia experience difficulties, described below.
+Synaesthesia can sometimes have benefits like improving memory and processing speed but some children with synaesthesia experience difficulties.
+Click below to learn more, and how you can support the child whilst at school.

 Thank you for working with parents to support children with synaesthesia.
 Overall, a child with synaesthesia will primarily simply wish to be believed.
 This small act is extremely powerful for self-esteem and overall well-being.
 Although synaesthesia is rare, the likelihood is you will always have more than one child with synaesthesia in your school at any given time (refs 2,3).
 We welcome feedback on our suggestions above and your own experiences with synaesthesia in the classroom - please contact us!.